Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

+VAT tax in India works in a simple way.
 When a business purchases raw materials, it pays Value Added Tax on those materials.
-When it sells its finished product, it charges VAT on the value it has added during production.
+When it sells its finished product, it charges Value Added Tax (VAT) on its added value during production.
 This process repeats at each stage of the supply chain until the product reaches the end consumer.
 Importantly, businesses can typically deduct the Value Added Tax they have paid on inputs from the VAT they have collected on sales, resulting in the tax being effectively passed on to the final consumer.

 Output Value Added Tax is the tax charged to the customer on taxable sales made by the seller.
 This seller can be a manufacturer, wholesaler, or retailer registered under VAT.
 Once registered, VAT is applicable on all taxable sales above the prescribed limit for a given tax period, typically monthly.